jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Relationships can be organized:
         - Alphabetically or logically
         - Into categories, under node labels (not used for indexing)
-    - Depthof U/UF can be adjusted to compensate for hierarchy display type (?)
+    - Depth of U/UF can be adjusted to compensate for hierarchy display type (?)
 - Sorting:
     - Prefer word-by-word ("nothing before something")
     - Sort numbers by magnitude